Settlement services - South Korea

-Settlement of shares that are received from an Initial Public Offering (IPO) does not occur in a RVP environment, because the payment date is generally about one month ahead of the subscription date.
+Settlement of shares that are received from an Initial Public Offering (IPO) does not occur in a RVP environment, because the cash payment date usually comes after the subscription date (i.e. 3-5 days after the subscription date).
 Therefore, customers that intend to subscribe for such shares and settle the transaction via Clearstream Banking must take the following steps:

 - Cash settlement

 Customers shall send the SWIFT MT599 FX order below or CreationOnline free-format message by VD-2 19:00 CET, where VD = FX value date.
 This is to ensure that cash payment to the broker can be executed on VD+1.

 STOCK NAME AND ISIN: